09 Aug Contact Lens Fitting

 Lenses that change the appearance of your eye color.
 Yes, we can fit you movie stars with the non-prescription, super cool contact lenses you need!

-These lenses require more frequent replacement than their counterparts but are generally the most comfortable lens option and they stay in place more than hard lenses.
+These lenses require more frequent replacement than hard contact lenses but are generally the most comfortable lens option and they stay in place more than hard lenses.

-Extremely durable and easy to care for lenses that maintain their shape while allowing healthy oxygen flow to the eye.
-These lenses have many advantages such offering clearer vision than soft lenses and correction for most astigmatisms.
+Rigid gas permeable contacts are extremely durable and easy-to-care for lenses that maintain their shape while allowing healthy oxygen flow to the eye.
+Advantages may include offering clearer vision than soft lenses and correcting for most astigmatisms.

 The curvature of your contact lens is a huge part of a correctly fitted lens.
 We will use a combination of manual and computerized instruments to measure the shape of the front of your eyes (cornea).
 This will help your eye doctor determine the best contact lens for you.

 If your time is money, then opting for daily wear contacts is a win-win for sure!
-Although these are great for everyone, they are a MUST for people who wear contact lenses sporadically, because you don’t want bacteria growing in a contact lens case with contact lenses that have been sitting there for weeks (or months).
+These are great for everyone, they are a MUST for people who wear contact lenses sporadically because you don’t want bacteria growing in a contact lens case with contact lenses that have been sitting there for weeks (or months).
 It’s kind of gross once you think about it!